-We invite institutions and individuals from German-speaking countries who work in a transdisciplinary and participatory way or who want to become more active in these areas to become members.
+We invite institutions and individuals from German-speaking regions who work in a transdisciplinary and participatory way or who want to become more active in these areas to become members.
 The society is open for members from science, teaching and practice.

 Networking and the content-related discussions take place via conferences, workshops and publications, but also by means of educational offers on transdisciplinary and participatory research - also in cooperation with national and international associations that pursue similar goals.
 The society offers an overview of the diverse research expertise of its members as well as training offers.
 Science policy impulses are formulated from within the society.

 Activities so far

 Despite numerous developments and advances in the field of transdisciplinary and participatory research, there is still a need for more intensive networking, enabling, consolidating and strengthening so that these research approaches and modes can fully develop their potential in terms of societal and scientific impact.
 The exchange with societal actors who are involved in transdisciplinary and participatory research is also gaining importance.
 As a consequence, key points for science policy are formulated in the paper "Strengthening transdisciplinary and transformative science for innovative and successful shaping of a sustainable future" (in German), which was prepared and signed by numerous actors in the German-speaking science landscape.
 In this paper, the foundation of a "Fachgesellschaft" (professional society) is also announced, among other things, as a point of contact for science and funding policy.